Configure8inc/c8-helm-repository/helm-charts/c8/README.md

     --set backend.serviceAccount.annotations."eks\.amazonaws\.com/role-arn"='The IAM role was created above for the service account'

 ```

+> **Warning**
+> You don't need to set djm.serviceAccount.job_worker.annotations."eks.amazonaws.com/role-arn" and backend.serviceAccount.annotations."eks.amazonaws.com/role-arn" if you use access type EC2 role or AWS access user keys.

 Once you successfully install a Helm chart that includes Ingress configurations, the next vital step is to establish a CNAME record in your DNS settings.
 This is essential to map your domain name to the Ingress controller's service endpoint.